Loren n Teetelli

 In 2015, Teetelli relocated to Los Angeles, California.
 Over the following year she continued to work on bespoke projects while developing her first collection.
 In August 2016, she launched the collection under Loren Nicole, her first and middle names.

 The collection of ethically sourced 22k yellow gold and gemstone jewelry seeks to capture the spirit of ancient civilizations.
-Each year, Teetelli explores a different civilization, studying their jewelry, other mediums, and their metalsmithing technologies to identify the core of what binds the period together and translates those key elements into modern designs, using the same technologies that would have been used historically.
+Each year, Teetelli explores a different civilization, studying their jewelry, other mediums and their metalsmithing technologies to identify the core of what binds the period together, translating those key elements into modern designs, using the same technologies that would have been used historically.

-It is freeing to have developed a collection that is not bound to one technique or style.
-Teetelli is allowed to explore ancient histories all over the world, studying and mastering techniques in order to retell their stories.
+Teetelli’s method of working has freed her to develop a collection that is not bound to one technique or style.
+She is allowed to explore ancient histories all over the world, studying and mastering techniques in order to retell their stories.